-For people with certain conditions, taking prednisone and other steroids will be unavoidable.
-These medicines can give a person the best chance of recovery or pain relief, even if they also have diabetes.
+Taking prednisone and other steroids will be unavoidable for people with certain conditions.
+These medications can give a person the best chance of recovery or pain relief, even if they also have diabetes.

-People with diabetes will need to take the following steps before starting a course of prednisone or a similar medication:
+People with diabetes will need to take certain steps before starting a course of prednisone or a similar medication.

-Make the doctor aware of their diabetes diagnosis.
-The doctor may sometimes be able to prescribe a different drug that does not interfere with blood sugar levels.
+For example, they should make the doctor aware of their diabetes diagnosis.
+In some cases, a doctor may be able to prescribe a different drug that does not interfere with blood sugar levels.

-- Increase the dosage of insulin or oral medication, depending on blood sugar levels and whether a doctor advises it.
+- increasing the dosage of insulin or oral medication, depending on blood sugar levels and whether a doctor advises it

-- See a doctor immediately if blood sugar levels rise too high while taking steroids, and the insulin or oral medication dose is not high enough to bring the levels down.
+- seeing a doctor immediately if blood sugar levels rise too high while taking steroids and the insulin or oral medication dose is not high enough to bring the levels down

-- Carry glucose tablets, juice, or candy at all times in case blood sugar levels drop suddenly.
+- carrying glucose tablets, juice, or candy at all times in case blood sugar levels drop suddenly

-As a person gradually reduces their dosage of steroids, they should also reduce the equivalent dosage of insulin or oral medication until it returns to the original dosage.
-It is important never to stop taking steroids suddenly as this may cause severe illness.
+As a person gradually reduces their steroid dosage, they should also reduce the equivalent dosage of insulin or oral medication until it returns to the original dosage.
+It is important never to stop taking steroids suddenly, as this may cause severe illness.

 People with diabetes often need to take medications for other conditions.
 Any medication can

-The most common oral drugs that people take for diabetes are called oral hypoglycemics.
+The most common oral drugs people take for diabetes are oral hypoglycemics.